DemocracyApps/CNP/src/Compositions/Inputs/readme.md

 }

 ```
 I think we want to allow the input to optionally define an *anchor*.
-If no anchor is defined, a Story denizen will be created and all elements will be placed in an *is-part-of* relation to it.
-If an anchor *is* defined, then no Story denizen is created.
+If no anchor is defined, a Story element will be created and all elements will be placed in an *is-part-of* relation to it.
+If an anchor *is* defined, then no Story element is created.
 Have to think about whether (a) the title and summary uses work and (b) whether we have create *is-part-of* relations [probably not, on the latter].

 ## Composer